jess-tech-lab/tennis_predictions/README.md

 ## Data Source

 Dataset is available on Kaggle and Jeff Sackmann's Git Repository using these links: [WTA Tennis Rankings, Results, and Stats (1920-2023)](https://www.kaggle.com/datasets/warcoder/wta-tennis-rankings-results-and-stats2019-2023/data) and [tennis_wta](https://github.com/JeffSackmann/tennis_wta)

+## Publishing

+The source code and results have been published at [Kaggle: Predict WTA Tennis Matches](https://www.kaggle.com/code/jessixhuan11/predict-wta-tennis-matches).